 Through the centuries, these kingdoms would also align politically at various times.
 The Christians scored major victories against the Muslims to the south and were able to successfully transfer power and influence from the south to the north of the peninsula.
 Islamic influence gradually waned, until only one small province (Granada) was remaining by the 13th century.

 Three major polities remained towards the end of the 15th century: The Kingdom of Portugal, Castile and Aragon.

 Creation of the Spanish Monarchy

-The origins of modern day Spain can be traced back to the political union of the kingdoms of Aragon and Castile.
+The timeline and history of modern day Spain can be traced back to the political union of the kingdoms of Aragon and Castile.
 Queen Isabella I of Castile and Ferdinand II of Aragon married in 1469.
 Ferdinand ascended to the throne of Aragon in 1479, bringing the two kingdoms together for the first time.

 Historians refer to the two rulers as “The Catholic Monarchs” who oversaw the completion of the Reconquista in 1492.
 With that, the rulers issued an edict expelling all Jews and Muslims from Spain.

 Isabella and Ferdinard also engineered the beginnings of Spain’s emerged to global power.
 Through funding the voyage of Columbus and subsequent voyages to the Americas, Spain acquired a vast overseas empire.

 Upon their deaths, Aragon and Castile briefly reverted back to their independent polities.
 A few years later in 1516, Charles I of the Habsburg dynasty (grandson of Ferdinand II and Isabella I) became the king of Spain.
 This is the effective beginning of the Spanish monarchy under Habsburg rule.

 With unification complete, Spain vied for global supremacy.
 Their overseas possessions made them arguably the most wealthy nation for a time.
 Spanish influence and power waned over the subsequent centuries, coinciding with the decline and loss of overseas possessions.

-In the modern age, Spain no longer adheres to a monarchy, but is committed to democracy and a member of the European Union since 1986.
+In the modern age, Spain no longer adheres to a monarchy, but has committed to democracy as a member of the European Union since 1986.